Skull-Crush/discord-nuke-bot/README.md

 - Enjoy Nuking!

-**IF YOU ALREADY HAD DISCORD.PY INSTALLED ON A DIFFERENT VERSION OF PYTHON, YOU GONNA HAVE TO RE-INTALL IT**
+**IF YOU ALREADY HAD DISCORD.PY INSTALLED ON A DIFFERENT VERSION OF PYTHON, YOU GONNA HAVE TO RE-INTALL IT** On a side note endable Privileged Gateway Intents in your bots settings in order for the script to function